oracle/pgql-lang/pages/pgql-1.3-spec.md

                      | <NoProperties>
 ```

-Note that the properties clause is optional and if omitted defaults to `PROPERTIES ARE ALL COLUMNS`.
+Note that the properties clause is optional and if the clause is omitted then it defaults to `PROPERTIES ARE ALL COLUMNS`.

 #### PROPERTIES ARE ALL COLUMNS